-To diagnose recurrent miscarriage, a specialist at NYU Langone’s Fertility Center takes a medical history, performs a physical exam, and orders certain tests.
+To diagnose recurrent miscarriage, specialists at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York take a medical history, perform a physical exam, and order certain tests.

 Your NYU Langone doctor may draw blood to test your levels of progesterone, a hormone that thickens the lining of the uterus and nurtures embryo development; thyroid hormones; and certain proteins that can affect the ability to maintain a pregnancy.
 You may also be tested for pelvic inflammatory disease, a sexually transmitted disease that can raise your risk of miscarriage, or for antiphospholipid syndrome, a rare autoimmune disease in which blood clots impede blood flow.